 We spend a lot of time working with people who are actually out in the field to figure out if there will be real business impact if we build a product.
 Use that to define a set of metrics to evaluate what we’re doing.

 The second phase is always experimentation.
-So we try a couple of different types of models, different types of features that we might be weighting in our models to see if what we think will work will work.
+So we try a couple of different types of models, different types of features that we might be weighting in our models to see if what we think will work.
 And then we pass into the hardening and engineer stage to actually turn this into a product.

 There’s some overlap, right?
 Design can happen in the front where you’re trying to figure out which features actually matter.
 You can do design and data science in parallel.
 You just might not have the right particular outputs in a feature at the time.
 Then there is always an engineering data requirement on the back end.